-One publication, drawing from the Bogalusa Heart Study,7 followed 3,940 children over 25 years, on average.
-The publication used the 2017 AAP guidelines2 to categorize study participants as having elevated blood pressure, being hypertensive, or being normotensive and assessed the RR of adult hypertension, as defined by the current AHA standards.3 The publication reported that children with elevated blood pressure had an adjusted RR of 1.45 (95% CI, 1.30 to 1.61) for developing hypertension as adults.
+One publication, drawing from the Bogalusa Heart Study, followed 3,940 children over 25 years, on average.
+The publication used the 2017 AAP guidelines to categorize study participants as having elevated blood pressure, being hypertensive, or being normotensive and assessed the RR of adult hypertension, as defined by the current AHA standards.
+The publication reported that children with elevated blood pressure had an adjusted RR of 1.45 (95% CI, 1.30 to 1.61) for developing hypertension as adults.
 For children with hypertension, the adjusted RR was 1.66 (95% CI, 1.47 to 1.87).
-The study reported similar results when adult hypertension was defined using the Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure criteria.72 Specifically, children with elevated blood pressure had an adjusted RR was 1.98 (95% CI, 1.45 to 2.39).
+The study reported similar results when adult hypertension was defined using the Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure criteria.
+Specifically, children with elevated blood pressure had an adjusted RR of 1.62 (95% C1, 1.35 to 1.95) for developing hypertension as adults.
+For children with hypertension, the adjusted RR was 1.98 (95% CI, 1.45 to 2.39).